Breast Reconstruction Surgery in Boca Raton & Fort Lauderdale, FL

 If Dr. Bogue performed breast reconstruction with implants, breast implants have a lifespan.
 All breast implant manufacturers currently guarantee their implants for at least 10 years, and they will pay for all costs of replacement surgery should it be necessary prior to that time frame.
 Breast implants can last far longer than 10 years.
 Implant durability is improving.

-· Problems at the donor site where tissue was taken, such as loss of muscle strength
+• Minor complications at the donor site in flap-based reconstruction, such as changes in muscle strength

 Schedule Your Consultation Today!